Interview: Telladar Chronicles

 Game Factory Interactive recently gave The Wargamer a heads-up on a new real-time tactical fantasy game in the works by Ukrainian developer Mindlink Studio.
 Jeff Vitous interviews the developers of this real-time tactical game.

-WG: Can you describe some of the tactics that would be useful in combat?
+WG: Can you describe some of the more colorful creatures in the game?